A madeleine recipe to take you right to France.

 [My mother] sent out for one of those short, plump little cakes called “petites madeleines,” which look as though they had been moulded in the fluted scallop of a pilgrim’s shell.
 And soon, mechanically, weary after a dull day with the prospect of a depressing morrow, I raised to my lips a spoonful of the tea in which I had soaked a morsel of the cake.

 Madeleines taste best very fresh.
-The cookies become dry fairly quickly, so you will want to make sure to eat them as soon as possible after baking, or freeze them and defrost them to order.
+These little French sponge cookies become dry fairly quickly due to their relatively low fat content, so you will want to make sure to eat them as soon as possible after baking, or freeze them and defrost them to order.

 - Beat the eggs and sugar very well in a mixer until the batter is lightened in color and has thickened a bit into a nice ribbon.